taniacao12/life./README.md

 * run our Processing program (offline version for computers and laptops only)

 <b>Instructions for webpage</b>
-1. Clone this repository
+1. Open your desired web brower.
-2. Open the corresponding directory and drag the welcome.html to your web browser
+2. Go to the following link: https://kp-palmer.github.io/life/
 3. Click anywhere to start the game.

 <b>Instructions for Processing</b>